Content clustering

 - The first activity is roundtable introductions and audience analysis.

-- Next, participants identify items his or her target audience would want or need from the unit’s website.
+- Next, participants identify topics that target audiences look for on their website.
 All ideas are considered.

 - Once all items are placed, every idea is reviewed, as are themes.